n-babar/OfTheDay/README.md

 - Limit users to only one post per prompt per day.
 User should be allowed to post as many prompts as they want per day though.
 - Right now, trending, for you, and prompt of the day are hardcoded.
 Ideally, we want the user to select the prompts they want to join upon registering, have the option to join them whenever they want, and create their own prompt.
 The way they are ranked by popularity is also hard coded.
 We did not have enought time to implement this.
 - Maybe make it so the user has to engage with prompt of the day to even access their feed???
-- Display posts of users under their profile like twitter does
 - Implement linking songs/articles/youtube videos like in imessage (convert link to a clickable thumbnail)
 - Show most upvoted post of previous day on top of global feed???? (also do this when filtering by prompts)
-- Replace following and followers with friend request (the former was easier and faster to implement before the code was due)
 - When registering, give users the option to send friend requests to their contacts